-It is likely that the operated leg will be swollen after the surgery and during your recovery (for the first few weeks).
-It may swell a little more as you become more active.
-To reduce swelling:
+It is likely that the operated leg will swell after surgery and during your recovery.
+The swelling may last a few weeks, even months.
+Your leg may swell a little more as you become more active.
+To reduce swelling :

 - Elevate the operated leg (ideally 20 to 30 cm above the level of your heart).
 Lie down on your back and lift your legs (following the precautions given to you for your hip) by placing pillows under the entire length of your leg; - Avoid sitting for long periods and do the ankle exercises described above every hour except at night; - Be active for brief periods.
 Walk a few steps, rest, then start again; - Place an icepack or bag of frozen peas or corn wrapped in a towel on your joint.
-Maximum 20 minutes an hour.
+Maximum 15 minutes an hour.